External Ids for ARF3 Gene

 GeneCards Summary for ARF3 Gene

 ARF3 (ADP Ribosylation Factor 3) is a Protein Coding gene.
 Diseases associated with ARF3 include Cholera and Distal Hereditary Motor Neuropathy, Type Ii.
-Among its related pathways are PI Metabolism and Vesicle-mediated transport.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
 GO annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is MIR3620.

 UniProtKB/Swiss-Prot for ARF3 Gene

 GTP-binding protein that functions as an allosteric activator of the cholera toxin catalytic subunit, an ADP-ribosyltransferase.
 Involved in protein trafficking; may modulate vesicle budding and uncoating within the Golgi apparatus.